-Many people find it difficult to swallow some medicines, especially children, older adults or people with medical conditions that affect their throat muscles.
+Many people find it difficult to swallow some medicines.
+This especially affects children, older adults or people with medical conditions that affect their throat.

-Medicines may be difficult to swallow for many reasons.
+Medicines may be difficult to swallow for many reasons, including the following:

 - Tablets and capsules may be large.